 Stephanie and Alex – A Romantic, Whimsical Wedding

-Doctors Stephanie and Alex worked at the same hospital but properly met for the first time at a Halloween party over five years where their costumes, Supergirl and a hedgehog, made them a rather unlikely couple!
+Doctors Stephanie and Alex worked at the same hospital but properly met for the first time at a Halloween party where their costumes, Supergirl and a hedgehog, made them a rather unlikely couple!
 But, five years later, the happy couple tied the knot at Greyfriars Church, Reading before a reception at Ardington House.

 Both these beautiful venues had personal connections for Stephanie.
 Greyfriars Church, with its stunning interior, is where the bride attended services with her family as a child, while Ardington House is near her childhood home.
 The couple both adored the house and its gorgeous grounds, especially the gardens and lake.
 They had envisioned somewhere beautiful and luxurious while still being relaxed, and Ardington House fitted the bill perfectly!
 Stephanie and Alex also needed somewhere big enough to seat all their guests for the wedding breakfast!
 Luckily, the marquee in the grounds of Ardington House was ideal.
 When paired with the couple’s colour scheme, pink (the bride’s favourite colour), ivory and silvery green, they were able to perfectly create the desired whimsical and romantic feel!